 The fee amount is determined by your product’s size and shipping weight.
 Amazon categorizes these into specific tiers, ranging from “Small Standard” to “Large Bulky and Extra-Large.”

-Below are the tables of Amazon FBA fee as of September 2025:
+Below are the tables of Amazon FBA fee for US as of Q3, September 2025:

 As fulfillment fees continue to rise, opting for products that are small and lightweight is advantageous.
 In fact, selecting the small size products often results into lower FBA fees..